 Base ticket prices for the Aquarium are $36.95 for adults, $26.95 for kids (3-11) and $33.95 for seniors (62 and over); if you’re only looking to go once or twice a year, buying tickets a la carte makes perfect sense.
 If you love going to the Aquarium and want to go on the regular, then a membership (with its discounts and perks) is clearly the way to go.

-Pro-Tip: The Aquarium box office and website sells combination tickets that allow you to visit the Queen Mary, the LA Zoo, the Battleship Iowa… even go behind the scenes at the Aquarium or go whale watching, all at a discounted price.
+Pro-Tip: The Aquarium box office and website sells combination tickets that allow you to visit the LA Zoo, go on a harbor tour… even go behind the scenes at the Aquarium or go whale watching, all at a discounted price.

 Pro-Tip: The Aquarium offers discounted homeschool days a few times a year.
 Home educators can purchase tickets online to attend these special days that feature hands-on activities and exhibits throughout the venue.
 Keep an eye on the calendar for the next available date.

 Seen from the street, the Aquarium of the Pacific is a striking, modern building on the harbor, easily identifiable by its beautiful blue glass exterior.